 - Look at trademarks of your major competitors or business’ in your area;

 - If in doubt, seek advice from a trademark expert.

 The penalties for trademark infringement can be very high to reflect the seriousness of infringing another business’ brand.

 In particular, the Court has the power to award:

 - An account of profits: being profits the infringing party has made as a result of the infringement;

 - Injunction: the Court may order the infringing party be prohibited from continuing to use the mark;

 - Additional damages may be awarded if the Court considers it appropriate.
 The Court is most likely to award additional damages where the infringing party fragrantly continues to use the mark after the infringement was brought to their attention.

-If you need trademark advice or are concerned your trademark is being infringed, please contact a member of Taurus Legal Management today on (03) 9481 2000.
+If you need trademark advice or are concerned your trademark is being infringed, please contact an Intellectual Property Lawyer member of Taurus Legal Management today on (03) 9481 2000.